utopia-foss/utopia/README.md

 The *current* version of Utopia is referred to as "latest".
 The label `v2` is avoided to not over-emphasize version numbers.

+*Note:* While there are no version numbers, the Utopia frontend (starting *after* [Utopia v1](#utopia-v1)!) keeps track of the state of the involved repositories at the time of a simulation run.
+This assists in reconstructing the state of a project at the time a model was run.

 #### Utopia `v1`
 Utopia `v1` refers to the state of Utopia prior to the [outsourcing of the `utopya` frontend package](https://gitlab.com/utopia-project/utopia/-/merge_requests/277) into its own repository.